lightstreams-network/docs/content/cli-docs/lightchain/init/_index.md

 ### Options

 ```
-      --datadir string    Data directory for the databases and keystore (default "/Users/enchanterio/.lightchain")
+      --datadir string   Data directory for the databases and keystore (default "/home/ggarrido/.lightchain")
+      --force            Forces the init by removing the data dir if already exists
   -h, --help             help for init
       --lvl string       Level of logging (default "info")
+      --mainnet          Initialize a node connected to production, MainNet
       --sirius           Initialize a node connected to Sirius network
       --standalone       Data directory for the databases and keystore
       --trace            Whenever to be asserting and reporting blockchain state in real-time (testing, debugging purposes)
-      --tracelog string   The filepath to a log file where all tracing output will be persisted (default "/var/folders/f9/11wh9x9j31d75nxgwv2qsj3r0000gn/T/tracer.log")

 ```

 ### SEE ALSO